Alexander Cochrane: War of 1812

 I cannot but regret that he was ever employed on such a service or with such a colleague.
 The expedition to New Orleans originated with that colleague ...
 The Americans were prepared with an army in a fortified position which still would have been carried, if the duties of others, that is of the Admiral (Sir Alexander Cochrane), had been as well performed as that of he whom we now lament.

+Prior to returning to Great Britain in 1815, he protested against accusations by Monroe that Black refugees had been sold into slavery in the West Indies.
+Firstly, he wrote to Monroe on 8 March, then he raised the matter in a letter he composed on 13 March 1815 with the Secretary to the Admiralty on the matter.
+(Note: In consequence of the assertions of Mr. Monroe, the American Secretary of State, that Blacks had been taken off from the United States, sent to the West Indies, and there sold as slaves, Sir Alexander Cochran, before he left Bermuda, addressed an official letter on the subject to the American Government, in which he disproves the calumny, and demands Monroe's grounds on which he made the assertion.
+The Admiral concludes his letter by observing, that if Mr. Monroe's informants had been acquainted with the regulations established in all the British West India Islands since the abolition of the Slave Trade, they would have known the total impossibility of introducing slaves into any of them in the manner they state.)

+Vice Admiral Cochrane continued to lobby the Secretary of the Admiralty for the men of the Corps of Colonial Marines to be retained on Bermuda.
+In the past, he had been criticised for the manner in which captured slaves had been placed on his plantation in Trinidad.
+It was important for his public reputation to avoid this being brought up again.
+Cochrane transferred his pennant to the Puissant on 15 May 1815.

-In spite of bearing some responsibility for the loss at New Orleans, Cochrane was later promoted to Admiral of the Blue in 1819.
+In spite of bearing some responsibility for the loss at New Orleans, Cochrane was later promoted to Admiral on 12 August 1819.
 From 1821 to 1824, he was Commander-in-Chief, Plymouth.
 He died in Paris on 26 January 1832.

 Political career

 Cochrane was a Member of Parliament (MP) for Stirling Burghs from 1800 to 1802, and from 1803 to 1806.